nickleus27/hand_up/README.md

 Also app needs testing on an IOS device, I only have a simulator.

+Important Android: On android user will haave to disable battery optimization fro this app for the notifications to fire correctly when the app is in a background state.

 Goals and Knowledge learned:
 1. Create layout: scrollview, navigation to multiple screens, text entry, and buttons.
 2. Create a database: Preloaded sql database.